 Some of the earliest references to foster care are found in the Talmud and the Old Testament.

 Within these references, there is an established duty to care for dependent children under law.
-Earlier Christian church records mention children living with ‘worthy widows’, with funding provided by collections from the congregation.
-These were early beginnings for fostering and subject to ongoing change.
+Early Christian church records mention children living with ‘worthy widows’, with funding provided by collections from the congregation.
+These were early beginnings for fostering and subject to change.

-The local council (called unions at the time) was legally responsible for the children.
-They paid the foster parents a sum equal to the cost of maintaining the child in the workhouse.
+The local councils (called unions at the time) were legally responsible for these children.
+They paid foster parents a sum for maintaining the child in the workhouse.

 These custodial decisions were determined by the Chancery Court under a process known as ‘wardship’, but without any legal basis.

 Regulation of Fostering

 Fostering (and adoption) started to be regulated in the mid-19th century after a series of “baby farming” scandals.
 The practice of baby farming was born in the late Victorian era when there was no effective contraception and a great social stigma associated with having a child out of wedlock.

 Adoption agencies and social services didn’t legitimately exist at the time.
 This led to untrained women offering their services to unmarried mothers, who would hand over their baby with between £5 – £15 (a substantial sum of money then) in the hope the child could be re-homed, which most were.

 By the end of the 19th century, some poor law authorities and voluntary organisations were referring to fostering as ‘boarding out’ and using it as an official alternative to placing neglected children in a workhouse or orphanage.

 The First World War led to an increase in organised adoption through legitimate adoption societies and child rescue organisations, and pressure grew for adoption to be given legal status.